ObserveRTC/client-monitor-js/docs/DETECTOR_TAXONOMY.md

-- **`EncoderBottleneckDetector`** stands down on a short capture source, derived from `mediaSource.sourceFps` against `track.getSettings().frameRate` rather than from `VideoCaptureBottleneckDetector`'s `capture-bottleneck` issue.
+- **`EncoderBottleneckDetector`** stands down on a short capture source, derived from `mediaSource.sourceFps` against `track.getSettings().frameRate` rather than from `VideoCaptureBottleneckDetector`'s `video-capture-bottleneck` issue.
 Reading the conclusion made the verdict depend on whether that detector was registered at all, and on which of the two `OutboundTrackMonitor` happened to construct first.
-They still agree on defaults, because they read the same two numbers — but the ratio each compares them against is its own field, `sourceSupplyRatioThreshold` here and `captureFpsRatioThreshold` there, per [design rule 4](#4-one-detector-one-config-block).
+They still agree on defaults, because they read the same two numbers — but the ratio each compares them against is its own field, `encodeDegradationThreshold` here and `produceDegradationThreshold` there, per [design rule 4](#4-one-detector-one-config-block).
 Sharing one field was the last thread between them: raising the bar for blaming the camera silently widened the range in which the encoder was excused.